 Webinar series: January/February 2020

-A webinar series and masterclass will provide opportunities for directors of public health and their teams to reflect upon local suicide prevention planning, learning from and sharing good practice.
+A webinar series and masterclass (free to attend) will provide opportunities for directors of public health and their teams to reflect upon local suicide prevention planning, learning from and sharing good practice.
 The masterclass will also provide the opportunity to hear from national experts and to shape the future of the programme beyond 2019/20.
+The agenda for the masterclass is still being formulated but the event will be chaired by Jim McManus, Vice President of ADPH, and speakers are to include Jacqui Morrissey, Assistant Director at Samaritans.

 The following resources will be developed to support local authorities to strengthen suicide prevention plans: